Can You Have Sex with a UTI?

 Just to clarify, "a UTI (urinary tract infection) is caused by bacteria (usually E. coli, sometimes other strains) that infects the urinary tract-urethra, bladder, even the kidneys," says Alyssa Dweck, M.D., an ob-gyn in New York City.
 "Many UTIs are caused by sexual activity because, for women, the urethra (where urine exits the bladder) is in close physical proximity to the anus/rectum (where you have a bowel movement), and this area is heavily colonized with bacteria.
 During thrusting of intercourse, this bacteria can contaminate and infect the bladder," says Dr. Dweck.
 Yuck.
 (Psst, you know you're interested: 12 Anal Sex Facts from an Insider)

-The good news is, if you've got a UTI, don't panic—antibiotics will clear up the infection.
-Plus, there are preventative measures, such as peeing before and after sex and drinking plenty of fluids, says Dr. Dweck.
+The good news is, if you have a UTI, antibiotics will clear up the infection.
+Plus, there are preventative measures you can take to avoid UTIs in the future, such as peeing before and after sex, drinking plenty of fluids, and even exercise, says Dr. Dweck.
+(Here's more on how to prevent UTIs.)
 But it's always best to get checked by your gyno if you have recurrent UTIs or think you could be dealing with something else.

-With all that to deal with plus the pain, it's difficult to wonder how you'd be able to get into the mood in the first place, but regardless, your best bet is to go to the doc, get an antibiotic (if needed), and wait until the coast is clear.
+With all that to deal with-plus the pain-just the thought of having sex with a UTI might be a total mood killer.
+Regardless, your best bet is to go to the doc, get an antibiotic (if needed), and wait until the coast is clear.